nyu-mll/PRPN-Analysis/README.md

 - parsed_{parsed-dataset}_{model-type}_{train-data}_{earlystop-criterion}.jsonl
 - Example: parsed_WSJ_PRPNUP_WSJFull_ESUP.jsonl

-We also share the pretrained model the provides the best F-1 score (PRPN-LM trained on AllNLI with language modeling objective) which can be downloaded [here](https://drive.google.com/file/d/1BHW9Gd1ackTVZfG3ZIXw5KupFRc8dvHH/view?usp=sharing).
+We also share the pretrained model that provides the best F-1 score (PRPN-LM trained on AllNLI with language modeling criterion) which can be downloaded [here](https://drive.google.com/file/d/1BHW9Gd1ackTVZfG3ZIXw5KupFRc8dvHH/view?usp=sharing).

 ### References
 [1] Phu Mon Htut, Kyunghyun Cho, Samuel R. Bowman. ***Grammar Induction with Neural Language Models: An Unusual Replication***.
 To appear in Proceedings of the EMNLP.
 2018.